John Dodson (fighter)

-John Thomas Dodson III (born September 26, 1984) is an American mixed martial artist who competes in the flyweight division of Rizin Fighting Federation.
+John Dodson (born September 26, 1984) is an American mixed martial artist and bare-knuckle boxer who competes in the flyweight divisions of Rizin Fighting Federation and Bare Knuckle Fighting Championship, where in the latter promotion, he is the inaugural and current BKFC Flyweight Champion.
 A professional mixed martial arts competitor since 2004, Dodson has made a name for himself fighting mainly in the Southwest region.
-He was the winner of the Spike TV's The Ultimate Fighter: Team Bisping vs. Team Miller and competed in Ultimate Fighting Championship where he was a two-time title challenger, competing most recently in the bantamweight division, and is a veteran of the promotion with 9 years of competition.
+He was the winner of the Spike TV's The Ultimate Fighter: Team Bisping vs. Team Miller and competed in Ultimate Fighting Championship where he was a two-time title challenger, competing most recently in the bantamweight division, and is a veteran of the promotion with nine years of competition.

-Personal life
+Early and personal life

 Dodson was born in Albuquerque, New Mexico.
-He grew up in Albuquerque and later moved to Edgewood, New Mexico, with his family.
+He grew up in Albuquerque and later moved to Edgewood, New Mexico with his family.
+Dodson is of African American and Filipino descent.
 He attended Moriarty High School in Moriarty, New Mexico.
-Dodson is half African-American, half Filipino.
-While attending Moriarty, Dodson competed in track, football and wrestling.
+While attending Moriarty High School, Dodson competed in track and field, football and amateur wrestling.
 In wrestling, Dodson was a two-time state champion, one time state runner-up and four time district champion.
 Dodson graduated from high school in 2003, and then enrolled at the University of New Mexico while working at a local Chuck E. Cheese's restaurant.
+However, he did not earn a degree.

-Dodson's mother raised him and his brother, Eric, as a single parent.
+Dodson was raised by a single mother who hails from the Philippines, along with his brother, Eric.
 His favorite Filipino food is Pancit.
 Dodson has daughters named Delilah Skye and Aurora Rose with his wife Chelsea.